 - To alert your employer to any dangerous manual handling practices

 - To pay attention to your own actions and their effects on yourself or others

 - To use all safety equipment with full training as provided.

 You can make a full claim for manual handling at work compensation if you believe your employer was totally at fault.
-Our expert lawyer team will help you to present your evidence and settle the biggest compensation amounts possible.
+Our expert solicitors will help you to present your evidence and negotiate for the largest compensation amounts possible.

 If you were injured at work by another member of staff, you may still be able to make a compensation claim.
 In these circumstances, the fault would lie with your employer, who has a duty to keep you safe – including making sure that other members of staff are behaving safely.

 Our expert legal teams can help you to draft a claim against your employer, which will not affect the business or your colleague.
 Compensation payments are paid by your employer’s liability insurance.

 We understand the financial impact of an accident.

 In 99% of cases, we recovered more compensation than the insurer’s first offer.
 We’ll provide financial security with our interim payments wherever possible, meaning you don’t need to rush into an offer that is lower than you’re legally entitled to.

 How to prevent manual handling accidents in the workplace